 - Big Bubble Under the Preston Street Bridge – Give your kids permission to press the mysterious red button and the water in the bayou below will bubble up.
 If you’re a prankster, this could be a great opportunity to play a joke on your kiddos.

 - Buffalo Bayou – Explore the evolving Bayou Bayou Park.
+Check out the newly opened Cistern at Buffalo Bayou Park by making a $2 reservation; children ages 9 and older only.
 You can catch a Twilight or Second Saturday boat tour if everyone in your family is over four years old.
 Boat tours are $7 for adults and $5 for children ages 4 to 12.

 - Discovery Green – There’s always something happening on the Green.
-Activities like the free Screen on the Green movie night series, various fitness classes, Thursday night concerts, kayaking and stand up paddle boarding on Kinder Lake, or Flea by Night are available throughout the summer.
+Activities like the free Screen on the Green movie night series, various fitness classes, Thursday night concerts, kayaking and standup paddleboarding, or Flea by Night are available throughout the summer.
 Whether it’s fun in the water or on land, Houston’s favorite downtown family destination park has it all.

 - Friday Night Flicks at Five Points Plaza in La Porte by the Bay – Enjoy free screenings of family films all summer long, including recent hits like Disney’s Frozen, The Lego Movie and more.
 Movies start just after sunset (so, after the summer solstice, they start a little earlier each week).
 Check the schedule for estimated start times.